Management strategies for hydropower plants a simple dynamic programming approach: Problem setup and method

 Thus

-This means that an initial difference from the historical flow $q(t)$ vanishes exponentially.
+This means that an initial difference from the historical flow $q$ vanishes exponentially.
 Writing this in terms of the half life $T_{1/2}$ we have

-The flow data used in our numerical examination is from Sävarån in the northern parts of Sweden and is gathered from the Swedish Meteorological and Hydrological Institute.\footnote{Flow data was downloaded from http://vattenwebb.smhi.se/station (station number 2236) on September 1, 2023} The average flow $q(t)$ is a 7 day running average based on data from 1980-2014 while the data 2015-2022 is used for testing our optimization method in Section \ref{sec:results}.
-The mean flow $q(\cdot)$ together with the flow of the bench-marking years are shown in Figure \ref{fig:flow}.
+The flow data used in our numerical examination is from Sävarån in the northern parts of Sweden and is gathered from the Swedish Meteorological and Hydrological Institute.\footnote{Flow data was downloaded from http://vattenwebb.smhi.se/station (station number 2236) on September 1, 2023} The average flow $\bar q$ is based on data from 1980-2014 while the data from 2015-2022 is used solely for testing our optimization method in Section \ref{sec:results}.
+The mean flow $\bar q$ together with the flow of the bench-marking years are shown in Figure \ref{fig:flow}.
 We set the half time without further investigations to $T_{1/2}=10$ days and investigate the sensitivity of our results due to this choice later on, see Remark \ref{remark:OSPflow} in Section \ref{sec:results}.
 A direction field of our simple flow model in \eqref{eq:flowmodel_new} is shown in Figure \ref{fig:flowfield}.

-We extend the flow model with a forecast by replacing the first $M$ days of $Q(s)$ with the corresponding forecast.
-After these days, the flow $Q$ is assumed to return to the mean flow $q$ exponentially as outlined above.
+When a forecast of $M$ days is available, we replace the first $M$ days of $\bar Q_s$ with the corresponding forecast.
+After these days, the modeled flow $\bar Q_s$ is assumed to return to the mean flow $\bar q$ exponentially as outlined above.
 To avoid forecast modeling, which is not the topic of the current paper, we simply assume the forecasts are perfect and use the actual flow as prediction in our numerical investigation below.
 We briefly comment on the impact of the specific flow model constructed here in Remark \ref{remark:OSPflow}.